spyder-ide/spyder-docs/doc/panes/pylint.rst

 Then, the run the analysis, press the configurable shortcut (:kbd:`F8` by default), select :menuselection:`Source --> Run code analysis` from the menu bar or click the :guilabel:`Analyze` button in the Code Analysis pane.
 If the Code Analysis pane is not visible, you can open it under :menuselection:`View --> Panes --> Code Analysis`.
 All standard checks are run by default.
-Click any detected issue to go directly to the line in the :ref:`panes-editor`.
+Click any detected issue to go directly to the line with the failed check in the :ref:`panes-editor`.

 .. image:: /images/pylint/code-analysis-editor.gif
    :alt: Spyder Pylint pane, showing running analysis and clicking failed check